 Since it is a conservative Muslim country, the local islands are very particular about swimwear.
 Anyhow, a designated area in the north of the island called bikini beach allows beachgoers to clad in skimpy swimwear (bikinis for women and topless for men).
 It is illegal to clad skimpy swimwear in public and in other parts of the island.

 If you are one of those people who love to head to a gym on their vacations even if it means a remote island, I have good news for you.
 None of the hotels in Maafushi offers gym facilities.

 However, you can avail gym facilities at a local gym called FitPro starting at $5 a day during happy hours (6:00 AM – 11:00 AM).
 Or, $10 per day during the rest of the day or $25 per week.

 Only resort islands serve alcohol and they have absolutely no restrictions.
 All local islands prohibit alcohol.

 Be that as it may, you can still head to the floating bar over the sea which is a free ferry away from Maafushi island.
 The entry to the floating bar is also free but alcohol is quite expensive over there.
 A can of beer is about $5.

-Alternatively, you can also head out on a day tour to resort islands which offers unlimited drinks which I feel is a better option.
+Alternatively, you can also head out on a day tour to resort islands that offers unlimited drinks which I feel is a better option.

 There isn’t much to do in the night though except lying by the beach under the blanket of stars.
 Most of the shops close at 10 PM.

 The restaurants are open until 12 PM, but they generally take their last orders by 9.30 – 10 PM.

 Souvenirs are quite pricey over here.
 A fridge magnet costs $3.
 Typical Maldives touristy T-shirt sets you back by $10.
 True to being a beach destination, expect to find a variety of accessories and show items made of pearls and corals.